 Funding for research degrees comes from a variety of sources, including UK research councils, the University of Strathclyde and our industrial partners.

-Most UK or EU-based PhD applicants will be eligible for a fully-funded PhD studentship, paying fees, and an annual stipend to cover living expenses.
+Most UK PhD applicants will be eligible for a fully-funded PhD studentship, paying tuition fees, and an annual stipend to cover living expenses.